Here is the latest COVID-19 Update…

 Cleaning, Sanitizing and Disinfecting

-Volunteers and staff will clean and disinfect frequently touched surfaces on our campus at the end of each day.
+Volunteers and staff will clean and disinfect frequently touched surfaces on our campus at the end of each rehearsal and performance.

 Volunteers and staff will sanitize props, materials used, etc., after each use.